rajanand02/rajanand02.github.io/_posts/2014-03-08-Watchout-for-meteor.md

 category: articles
 tags: [meteor]
 image:
   feature:  meteor.png
 comments: true
 share: true
 ---

-Few months back I read a blog post ["Why meteor will kill Ruby On Rail"](http://differential.io/blog/meteor-killin-rails){:target="_blank"}  by [Josh Owens](https://plus.google.com/102580086338708965582/posts){:target="_blank"} i was so curious after reading the post..It was the time i started working on production level Rails applications..i decided to give a try and created a simple [twitter follow application](http://twitter-login.meteor.com/){:target="_blank"} within few minitues by following [Sacha Greif's](http://www.smashingmagazine.com/2013/06/13/build-app-45-minutes-meteor/){:target="_blank"} tutorial..Meteor is no way near Rails but still it has some killer features like full stack reactivity, latency compensation etc.. which would take at-least a couple of years to bring in rails core..If you are Rails guy meteor might not seem very powerful but for a javaScript dev meteor is a real gift..
+Few months back I read a blog post ["Why meteor will kill Ruby On Rail"](http://differential.io/blog/meteor-killin-rails){:target="_blank"}  by [Josh Owens](https://plus.google.com/102580086338708965582/posts){:target="_blank"} i was curious after reading the post..It was the time i started working on production level Rails applications..i decided to give a try and created a simple [twitter follow application](http://twitter-login.meteor.com/){:target="_blank"} within few minitues by following [Sacha Greif's](http://www.smashingmagazine.com/2013/06/13/build-app-45-minutes-meteor/){:target="_blank"} tutorial..Meteor is no way near Rails but still it has some killer features like full stack reactivity, latency compensation etc.. which would take at-least a couple of years to bring in rails core..If you are Rails guy meteor might not seem very powerful but for a javaScript dev meteor is a real gift..

 ### Meteor
 Meteor is a complete web stack built on top of Node.js for building real time web applications..The major advantage of Meteor is One language(javaScript) everywhere(both server/client)..It sits between app's database and its client and make sure that both are kept in sync...